 Sunset Industry & Digital Transformation.

-A real-life example can help to understand and appreciate what a digital transformation journey entails, and the value it can bring for a company.
-Let’s take a look at the classic example of how Pitney Bowes, an American company with roots in the sunset mailing industry, has transformed.
+A real life case study can help us to understand and appreciate what a digital transformation journey entails and the value it brings for a company.
+Let us take a look at Pitney Bowes, an american company with roots in the sunset mailing device industry.